IntelligentRoboticsTEAM/final_project/README.md

 assignment1 : package for the project
 vlab_specific_commands.txt : commands for the vlab
-vlab_script.sh : contains necessary source commands (must be run in catkin_ws/)

-TO USE vlab_script.sh (for our group use)
-1. move vlab_script.sh into catkin_ws/
-2. run start_tiago
-3. cd into catkin_ws/
-4. chmod +x vlab_script.sh
-5. ./vlab_script.sh

 INSTRUCTIONS
 0. Clone repository in a directory other than the workspace